“Breakfast is the most important meal of the day”

 What makes a healthy breakfast?

-In England, most café’s and B&Bs will offer you a ‘full English breakfast’.
-In the other parts of the UK, there are variants, but the English meal is typically: Bacon, sausage, fried eggs, fried potatoes or hash browns, fried tomato, fried mushrooms, and occasionally extras.
+In England, most café’s and B&Bs will offer you a ‘full English breakfast’, including typically: Bacon, sausage, fried eggs, fried potatoes or hash browns, fried tomato, fried mushrooms, and occasionally extras.

-Doctor Greger, the author of “How Not to Die” would probably pass out, just thinking about a meal like this… Animal fat, fried/burnt food, eggs, and two types of processed meat!
+Doctor Greger, the author of “How Not to Die” would probably pass out, just thinking about meals like this… Animal fat, fried/burnt food, eggs, and two types of processed meat!

 So a big fry-up like this may not be the healthiest way to start the day.